Veggie Tortilla Soup

 Instructions

-• Sauté the Vegetables: In a large pot over medium heat, add a drizzle of oil.
+• Sauté the Vegetables: In a large pot over medium heat, add 2 tbsp olive oil.
 Add the chopped bell pepper and chopped onion, and sauté until softened, about 5 minutes.
 Add the minced garlic and diced serrano or jalapeño pepper, cooking for an additional 1-2 minutes until fragrant.

 • Add Liquids and Beans: Pour in the fire-roasted diced tomatoes with their juices, low-sodium vegetable broth, and water.
-Add the drained and rinsed black beans and pinto or pink beans.
-Stir to combine.
+Add the drained and rinsed beans and stir to combine.

 • Season and Simmer: Add 1 tsp salt and ½ tsp black pepper.
 Bring the soup to a boil, then reduce the heat to low and let it simmer uncovered for 20 minutes, allowing the flavors to meld.